alexwing/Syncdrome/readme.md

-# Content Drives Finder App
+# Syncdrome - Content Drives Finder App

 This is a simple Express.js server that serves as a tool to create a catalog of all files on specified hard drives, allowing for quick searches by keyword.
 The search results are returned and organized by folders.